Charles Hoskins: First World War

 Australia entered the First World War with a small but economically-viable iron and steel industry at Lithgow, a fortuitous circumstance because the country could no longer rely upon imports from Europe or America, for the duration of the war.
 Much of the credit for this belonged to Charles Hoskins.

 During the war, the Lithgow plant was put to use making special grades of steel unobtainable from Europe.
 In 1916, it made ferromanganese needed for armaments, using manganese ore from a mine near Grenfell.
 It supplied the nearby Lithgow Small Arms Factory with steel for weapon manufacture.
 Charles Hoskins became personally involved in solving problems of wartime production.
-While the war was in progress, he was building a new branch railway line and an aerial ropeway to open up a new iron ore quarry at Cadia.
+While the war was in progress, he was building a new branch railway line and an aerial ropeway to open up a new iron ore quarry at Cadia, as well as developing a coal mine and coke ovens at Wongawilli.

 However, by the time of the war, difficulties associated with the location of his plant at Lithgow had already become apparent to Hoskins, leading him to reconsider its long term future.
 Consequently, the further expansion of the Lithgow plant effectively ceased by the end of the war.
-Hoskins had offered to sell the plant to the N.S.W.
-Government in early 1914 but his offer was not taken up.
+Hoskins had offered to sell the plant to the NSW Government in early 1914 but his offer was not taken up.